Linearized Analysis of Adiabatic Oscillations of Rotating Gaseous Stars: Derivatin of ELASO

-\begin{Remark} The derivation of the linearized approximation of the equations in Lagrangian co-ordinate system can be found \cite[Sect.
+The derivation of the linearized approximation of the equations in Lagrangian co-ordinate system can be found \cite[Sect.
 56]{LedouxW}, \cite[pp. 139-140.]{Batchelor}, \cite[p.11, (A)]{Bjerknes}, \cite{LyndenBO}, \cite[p.500, (1)]{Lebovitz} and so on.
 But there was considered only the case of $\rho^0=\rho_b, S^0=S_b$.
-In this case we can take $\bm{\xi}^0=0$.
-However this is not suitable to consider the eigenvalue problem.
-See Section 5.
-Moreover \cite[(29), (30)]{LyndenBO}, written by the simbols in this article, read
+Moreover, the definition of Lagrange displacement and ELASO, the linearized equation of adiabatic perturbations, derived by them and traditionally used by astrophysicists are slightly different from those formulated here, when $\bm{v}_b=\mathscr{O}(\varepsilon)$ is not supposed.
+For the details see Section 7.